RWTH-HPC/effort-log/README.md

 EffortLog captures various metrics about programming efforts through interval-based questionnaires.
 The time span of the interval is specified at program startup.
 A popup window guides the user through several input fields of various information (see next section) on the developer's activity during the last interval.
 Additionally, the user can specify information on a project milestone which may be reached during the last interval.

+## Binaries

+You can download the binaries from [Github releases](https://github.com/julianmi/effort-log/releases).
+There are currently four different binaries distributed:

+* EffortLog_VERSION_osx.dmg: For Mac OS X 10.7 and higher
+* EffortLog_VERSION_osx_encrypted.dmg: For Mac OS X 10.7 and higher with enabled encryption of log files
+* EffortLog_VERSION_win32.zip: 32-bit version for Windows
+* EffortLog_VERSION_win32_encrypted.zip: 32-bit version for Windows with enabled encryption of log files

+## Building from source

+You can download the sources from [Github releases](https://github.com/julianmi/effort-log/releases).

+Prerequisites:

+* Qt 5.4.0 or later
+* On Windows: MinGW with g++ 4.7 or Visual Studio 2013 Update 2 or later
+* On Mac OS X: latest Xcode
+* On Linux: g++ 4.7 or later
+* Latest OpenSSL

+You can build EffortLog with

+    cd $EFFORTLOG_DIRECTORY
+    qmake
+    make (or mingw32-make on Windows)

+Installation ("make install") is not needed.
+To specify the installation directory use

+    qmake PREFIX=$INSTALL_DIRECTORY

+To compile the release version use

+    qmake -config release

+To compile the debug version use

+    qmake -config debug

+To compile the release version with encryption of use

+    qmake -config release -config crypt

+To compile the debug version with encryption of use

+    qmake -config debug -config crypt

+To create the *Doxygen* documentation use

+    make doxygen

 ## Information gathered by EffortLog
 * Project file \*.pro (JSON format)